UWPCE-PythonCert-ClassRepos/Python320-Winter-2022/class_notes/lesson09.rst

 Recursion is more a technique than a language feature -- and a very powerful one.

+Any questions on recursion? -- you should have all seen it a bit last quarter.

-Decorators and Context Managers are a little different -- they both use language features: ``with`` and the ``@decoration`` syntax.
+Decorators and Context Managers are a little different -- they both use language features: the ``with`` keyword and the ``@decoration`` syntax.
+And you've all been using them some already.

 But actually making new ones requires what's broadly known as "metaprogramming".

-Metprogramming sounds really fancy -- but in its simplest form, it's pretty straightforward.
+Metaprogramming sounds really fancy -- but in its simplest form, it's pretty straightforward.
 But you need to know the tools available.

 So let's dig deeper into that now:

 https://uwpce-pythoncert.github.io/ProgrammingInPython/modules/MetaProgramming.html

 (Again from the Course One Notes)

+If time: let's write a class decorator to make it easy to save dataclasses into Mongo:

+``Examples/lesson09/class_decorator``

 Break Time!